Sub-universal variational circuits for combinatorial optimization problems: Introduction

 The simplest solution is random guessing, which would ``cut'' half of the edges in the graph, on average.
 The fraction of the number of cut edges to the optimal solution is known as the approximation ratio.
 The gold standard of classical techniques is the Goemans-Williamson algorithm, which guarantees a ratio of 0.8785 ~\cite{gw}.

-On the quantum side, Farhi et al. \cite{farhi2014quantum} proved that for a depth one ($p=1$) quantum circuit on 3-regular, triangle-free graphs, QAOA guarantees a solution with an approximation ratio of 0.6924.
+On the quantum side, Farhi et al. \cite{farhi2014quantum} proved that for a depth one ($p=1$) quantum circuit on 3-regular, triangle-free graphs, the QAOA guarantees a solution with an approximation ratio of 0.6924.
 It was also shown that as $p \rightarrow \infty$, the QAOA will always find the true optimal solution.
-Recent experiments have implemented QAOA on larger numbers of qubits (see, e.g. Refs.~\cite{otterbach_unsupervised_2017,PaganoMonroe2020,Harrigan_2021,EbadiLukin2022}).
+Recent experiments have implemented the QAOA on larger numbers of qubits (see, e.g., Refs.~\cite{otterbach_unsupervised_2017,PaganoMonroe2020,Harrigan_2021,EbadiLukin2022}).
 However, these demonstrations solve Max-Cut on small graphs, and the time to solution is slow relative to real-world applications.
-Furthermore, the Goemans-Williamson algorithm has an almost optimal approximation ratio and, with small modifications, can efficiently solve problems on sparse graphs with 20 million vertices on a laptop~\cite{Yurtsever_SDP_2021}.
+Furthermore, the Goemans-Williamson algorithm has an almost optimal approximation ratio and, with small modifications, can efficiently solve problems on sparse graphs with 20 million vertices on a laptop~\cite{Yurtsever_SDP_2021} and thus impacts the onset of quantum advantage~\cite{StilckGarcia2021}.
 Given these factors, one might question the relevance of using QAOA.
-Some possible responses are (i) variational approaches like QAOA might process broader applicability than the SDP relaxation, (ii) QAOA could outperform the Goemans-Williamson algorithm on extremely large problems as it is a hardware-based solution.
-This raises the question of what is the appropriate classical protocol to compare to.
+Some possible responses are (i) variational approaches like QAOA might process broader applicability than the semidefinite programming (SDP) relaxation, and (ii) QAOA could outperform the Goemans-Williamson algorithm on extremely large problems as it is a hardware-based solution.
+This raises the question of what the appropriate classical protocol to compare is.

-In this article, we introduce PAOA (\textit{probabilistic} approximate optimization algorithm), a classical probabilistic variational circuit inspired by QAOA, that could be implemented as a hardware-based solution.
+In this article, we introduce the \textit{probabilistic} approximate optimization algorithm (PAOA), a classical probabilistic variational circuit inspired by the QAOA, that could be implemented as a hardware-based solution.
 In numerical experiments, we have found that PAOA can achieve performance comparable, and in some cases superior, to QAOA.
 The protocol we suggest provides a fairer comparison to classical techniques than the typical approach of comparing to random guessing.
 This provides a way to benchmark QAOA's performance in a way closer in spirit than the bound provided by the Goemans-Williamson algorithm and other excellent approaches like that of Refs.~ \cite{hastings_classical_2019,BapatJordan2021}.
 This paper intends not to compete with the Goemans-Williamson algorithm but to provide a compelling alternative to quantum solutions.